hezhigang/myLeetCodeInJava/README.md

 - 1491 - Average Salary Excluding the Minimum and Maximum Salary
 - 1572 - Matrix Diagonal Sum
 - 1365 - How Many Numbers Are Smaller Than the Current Number
+- 448 - Find All Numbers Disappeared in an Array
+- 442 - Find All Duplicates in an Array

 ### Hash Table
 - 1 - Two Sum